-Another West End staple, the Savoy dates back to 1808 when it was purchased for the production of a number of Gilbert & Sullivan operas.
+Another West End staple, the Savoy, dates back to 1808 when it was purchased for the production of several Gilbert & Sullivan operas.
 Recent productions include classics such as Fiddler on the Roof, Dirty Rotten Scoundrels, H.M.S.
 Pinafore and Dreamgirls.

 If you’re interested in theatre tickets for London’s biggest attractions, they’re available from Evan Evans on our theatre tickets page.
 Enjoy the show!